herpiko/herpiko.github.io/content/post/2024-06-24-steam-deck-jumpscare.md

 (deck@steamdeck ~)$ export DISPLAY=:0
 ```

-I was strugling to find an image viewer that is:
+I was strugling to find an image viewer that fit the requirement below:
 - Lightweight and fast, the image should be rendered immeadiately and simultaneously with the window decorator.
 - The window decoration is customizable, I want it open in full window/full screen.
 - Not depend on huge and bloated library like Qt and GTK.